 The times and angles at which \textit{Gaia}'s field of view passed over are called the \textit{scanning law}.
 We adopt the Nominal Scanning Law (NSL) \citep{Gaia2016} for the full mission, spanning 10 years of data, corresponding to the final DR5 catalogue.
 We use the \texttt{gaiascanlaw} package\footnote{\url{https://github.com/zpenoyre/gaiascanlaw}}, which returns, as a function of on-sky position, the epochs (in decimal years), the barycentric coordinate time, and scanning angles (in radians) for each source.
+The scanning law adopted is based on the \href{https://gaia.esac.esa.int/gost/}{Gaia Observing Schedule Tool} (GOST), which is designed to address degeneracies between parallax and spacecraft motion.
 We also test shorter baselines corresponding to the upcoming 66-month DR4 release, as well as the 34-month DR3, 22-month DR2, and 14-month DR1 catalogues.
 Each data release contains all previous data and extends it, and thus, we can expect well-behaved systems to become progressively more precisely constrained.
 In contrast, sources poorly described by a single-star model (for example, binaries) will exhibit increasing deviations as the timespan of data increases.

 GUMS provides the parameters needed to synthesise the astrometric tracks\footnote{We note that we had to convert the barycentric semi-major axis, $\rm a_{b}$, as recorded in GUMS, to the true semi-major axis, $\rm a$, via $\rm a=a_b\frac{M_A+M_B}{M_A}$}, including orbit orientation angles, masses and magnitudes.
-We limit ourselves to binaries within 200 pc (local neighbourhood, $\rm G<20$), with maximum angular separation below 180 mas, which excludes long-period systems.
+We limit ourselves to binaries within 200 pc (local neighbourhood, $\rm G<20$), excluding dim sources beyond which astrometric uncertainties increase rapidly (see Appendix A, \citealt{Lind2021}).
+The \textit{Gaia} window function changes around $G\sim13$, with brighter sources having 2D positional information, whereas dimmer systems are treated effectively in 1D.
+However, we do not model this transition explicitly, as we only use the along-scan measurements for fitting, which are substantially more precise than those in the across-scan direction.
+Including the latter would therefore have only a minor impact in most cases (see \citealt{P20}).
+We include only binaries with maximum angular separation below 180 mas, beyond which they may be resolved as two separate sources, which excludes long-period systems from our sample.